Not a Member? Get access to HR news and resources that you can trust.

 Here, too, the legislative landscape may change.
 Activist groups such as the Marijuana Policy Project (MPP) are fighting to end prohibitions on marijuana through lobbying and state ballot initiatives.
 MPP “will continue to work for protections under state law for medical marijuana patients, as well as to change federal law so that marijuana is no longer excluded from [Americans with Disabilities Act] protections,” says the group’s communications manager, Morgan Fox.

-[SHRM members-only resource: policies--Drug Testing: Drug and Alcohol Policy]
+[SHRM members-only policy: Drug Testing: Drug and Alcohol]

 So what should employers do in states that provide employment protections for medical marijuana users?